Part 7: Life After Fawning

 A reorganization of how they think, relate, decide, and lead.

-Below is a clear picture of what life looks like once the nervous system is no longer governed by fawning — based on consistent outcomes I see in my work.
+Here's what I actually watch happen once the nervous system is no longer governed by fawning based on consistent outcomes I see in my work.

 Increased Regulation and Emotional Stability